DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Other Related Works

 \subsection{Confidence Aware Decoding}

 Confidence-aware decoding~\cite{fastdllm} employs a dynamic decoding strategy that is independent of the predefined number of denoising steps $T$.
 Specifically, it unmasks any positions whose confidence score exceeds a user-specified threshold during the generation process.
-This approach represents a distinct optimization scope compared to the architectural or caching strategies.
-It operates strictly at the sampling level, utilizing the model's output logit to determine tokens to decode.
+This approach represents a distinct optimization scope compared to architectural or caching strategies.
+It operates strictly at the sampling level, using the model's output logits to determine which tokens to decode.
 Because this optimization is model-agnostic, it can be seamlessly integrated not only with Fast-dLLM but also with our proposed method and any other aforementioned frameworks.